Ferdinand II, Holy Roman Emperor: Consolidation

 Ferdinand met his second wife, the 23-year-old Eleonora Gonzaga, in Innsbruck on 1 February 1622.
-She was crowned as queen of Hungary in Sopron where the first Italian opera was performed in the Habsburgs' realms during the festivities that followed the coronation.
+She was crowned as queen of Hungary in Sopron, where the first Italian opera was performed in the Habsburgs' realms during the festivities that followed the coronation.
 Ferdinand had convoked the Diet of Hungary to Sopron to assure the Hungarian Estates that he would respect their privileges.
 The Diet elected a Lutheran aristocrat, Count Szaniszló Thurzó, as the new palatine.

 The united Imperial and Spanish armies inflicted decisive defeats on the Protestant troops in the Holy Roman Empire in May and June 1622.
 Tilly conquered the capital of the Palatinate, Heidelberg, on 19 September.
-Ferdinand convoked the German princes to a conference to Regensburg, primarily to talk about the future of the Palatinate.
+Ferdinand convoked the German princes to a conference in Regensburg, primarily to talk about the future of the Palatinate.
 He reached the town on 24 November, but most Protestant princes sent delegates to the convention.
 He had secretly promised the transfer of Frederick V's title of elector to Maximilian I and his heirs, but most of his allies did not support the plan.
 They only agreed to bestow the title on Maximilian personally.
 Ferdinand had to yield, but assured Maximilian that he had not abandoned their original plan.
 He invested Maximilian with the electoral title on 25 February 1623, but the envoys of the electors of Brandenburg and Saxony and the Spanish ambassador were absent from the ceremony.

-Ferdinand decided to unite the Habsburgs' hereditary lands—Inner Austria, Upper and Lower Austria and Tyrol—into a new kingdom.
+Ferdinand decided to unite the Habsburgs' hereditary lands — Inner Austria, Upper and Lower Austria and Tyrol — into a new kingdom.
 He informed his brothers, Leopold and Charles, about his plan in a letter on 29 April 1623, but they rejected it.
 Leopold wanted to establish his own principality.
 He renounced the bishoprics of Passau and Strasbourg in favor of Ferdinand's younger son, Leopold Wilhelm, and retained Further Austria and Tyrol (that he had administered since 1619).

 Deprived of the Palatinate, Frederick V had made a new alliance with the Dutch Republic.
 Bethlen used Ferdinand's refusal to give one of his daughters to him in marriage as a pretext to join the new coalition.
 Christian of Brunswick was dispatched to invade Bohemia from the north, while Bethlen attacked from the east, but Johann Tserclaes, Count of Tilly routed Brunswick in the Battle of Stadtlohn on 6 August 1623.
 The Ottomans denied support to Bethlen and he was forced to sign a new peace treaty in Vienna in May 1624.
 The treaty confirmed the provisions of the previous Peace of Nikolsburg.